UC San Francisco Master's Entry Program in Nursing (MEPN)

 The first year of study in MEPN includes all the didactic and clinical nursing study usually distributed over two years.
 It entails 30-37 clock hours of class and clinical work per week in addition to study time.
 Consequently, it is not advisable and students are discouraged from engaging in paid employment or taking additional coursework during their first year in MEPN.
 The final two years of the program are more individually paced and, therefore, it may be feasible for students to work part time.

-All of the information in the website section "Master of Science in Nursing Program," and the website section listing Master's Specialties is relevant to the last two years of study of this (MEPN) program.
+All of the information in the website section "Master of Science Program," and the website section listing Master's Specialties is relevant to the last two years of study of this (MEPN) program.

 Clinical teaching sites are located at major medical centers throughout the greater San Francisco Bay Area, within an approximate 50-mile radius of the School of Nursing.
 By lottery system each student is assigned rotations at three or more different sites, affording broad exposure to renowned centers of patient care and research.